 Tomorrow’s aviation pioneers are here.
 It’s time for their first mission.

 Mission Aerospace is cleared for landing at Cincinnati Museum Center.
-Find your way through an interactive aeronautical labyrinth starting May 25, 2018.
+Find your way through an interactive aeronautical labyrinth.

 Mission Aerospace is your chance to prove you have the right stuff to lead the future of space exploration.
 Over a dozen experiments, puzzles and activities are packed into an a-maze-ing journey of twists and turns.
 Learn about the history of rockets and flight, explore the technology that supports modern-day aeronautics and test the laws of aerodynamics by creating advanced paper airplanes and rockets.